Excursion KOB1 - 8 Hours - £145pp

 Over the centuries, Kyoto was destroyed by many wars and fires, but due to its exceptional historic value, the city was dropped from the list of target cities for the atomic bomb and escaped destruction during World War II.
 Countless temples, shrines and other historically priceless structures survive in the city today.

-First stop is Arashiyama, on the western outskirts of Kyoto.
+Departing Kobe and travelling by coach, our first stop is Arashiyama, on the western outskirts of Kyoto.
 Famed for the Arashiyama Bamboo Grove you will have free time to walk and explore this.

 Nishiki Market is a narrow, five block long shopping street lined by more than one hundred shops and restaurants.
 Known as "Kyoto's Kitchen", this lively retail market specialises in all things food related, like fresh seafood, produce, knives and cookware, and is a great place to find seasonal foods and Kyoto specialties, such as Japanese sweets, pickles, dried seafood and sushi.